darraghdog/rsna/README.md

 Note: Run environment with Docker file `docker/RSNADOCKER.docker`.
 Note: The scripts below were run on an LSF cluster.
 This can be run outside of LSF, however within the above docker env, by just running the shell command within the double quotes.
 For eaxample, instead of `bsub -app gpu -n =0  -env LSB_CONTAINER_IMAGE=darraghdog/kaggle:apex_build "cd /mydir  && python3 myscript.py"`, just run, `cd /mydir  && python3 myscript.py`.

 1. Download data to `/data` folder.
 For pretrained image weights we use `torchvision.models.resnet` and the checkpoint `resnext101_32x8d_wsl_checkpoint.pth`, taken from [here](https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/).
 We also attach for your convenince.
 2. Create folds by executing `python eda/folds_v2.py`
 3. Convert dicoms to jpeg by executing `eda/window_v1.py`.
 Before doing this point the variables, `path_img` where the dicom images are stored, `path_data` at the meta file directories and `path_proc` to the directory to store the images which will be loaded to the `trainorig` script.
 4. Run training of resenext101 for 3 folds for 6 epochs by executing `sh scripts/resnext101v12/run_1final_train480.sh`.
 5. Extract embeddings for each of these runs (3 folds, 6 epochs) using `sh scripts/resnext101v12/run_2final_emb.sh`.
 Note, this script uses test time augmentation, and extracts embeddings for the original image, horizontal flip and transpose.
 6. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3final_train_lstm_deltatta.sh`
-7. Bag the results of all LSTM results and create submission using `eda/val_lstm_13.py`.
+7. Bag the results of all LSTM results and create submission using `eda/val_lstm_13_short.py`.
 Again, 3 folds 6 epochs, and then LSTM is bagged for the 9 epochs it runs.
+Here we simply average the results  of all the last file outputs.
+This is done by changing the `fnamels` variables to loop over all the LSTM outputs.
+We also need to point the path_data to the output of the last script.

 ### Results